Paul Azinger (NBC)

 Ian Baker-Finch (CBS)

-Nick Faldo (CBS)
+Nick Faldo (Formerly with CBS)

 Terry Gannon (Golf Channel)